Blazemeter/taurus/site/dat/docs/NUnit.md

     script: bin/Release/TestAssembly.dll  # assembly with tests
 ```

+Support of `concurrency` and `ramp-up` params is unstable and will be polished till next release.

 Taurus will run NUnit through a custom runner that will extract all tests from DLL assembly
 and pass them to NUnit to run them.